 I have a BIG giveaway in the works!!
 I haven't done one in a long time so I'm a little nervous.
 Expect awesome stuff to be coming soon!!
 I'm doing a product review and then a giveaway.
 I just want to really use the items a while in my room before I post.

 I hope April is treating all my blogging buddies right!!
 Happy weekend everyone!!

-I'm a crazy busy mother of three!
-My daughter is sassy seven, my oldest son is high energy 5, and my youngest son is a 3yr old dinosaur enthusiast.
+I'm a crazy busy mother of four!
+My daughter Morgan is an independent 13, my oldest son is high energy 12, my youngest son is a 10 year old flash fanatic, and little Sammy is only 3.
 My husband is my best friend and high school sweet heart.
-I teach in a third grade classroom surrounded by wonderful co-workers who I couldn't possibly do without.
+I teach in a fourth grade classroom surrounded by wonderful co-workers who I couldn't possibly do without.
 All in all, life is busy and life is good!